MODULE 3 - Section 4

 Questions to Ask

-As you read through the questions keep mind in that while the ideal answer to each question is a ‘yes.’
-A ‘no’ does not automatically rule the activity out.
-It does mean you need to reflect and consider that aspect a bit further to be sure it’s not an issue.
-However, if you begin to accumulate several ‘no’s’ you will likely want to reconsider the activity.
-Finally, keep in mind that you may find some of these questions carry more weight than others.
-So a ‘no’ to one question may have more implications than another for your context.
+Proactively consider the questions to the right and think through the variety of ways a team could healthily engage the community.
+Keep in mind that while the ideal answer to each question is a “yes”, a “no” does not automatically rule the activity out.
+It does mean you need to consider that aspect further to be sure it’s not an issue.
+However, if you begin to accumulate several “no’s”, you probably want to reconsider the activity.
+Finally, you may find that some of these questions carry more weight than others.
+A “no” to one question may have more implications than another for your context.
+What adjustments could you make in order to turn a “no” into a “yes”?

-Finally, if you are feeling overwhelmed at all about creating the “perfect” engagement activities for a team that, while we shoot for the ideal, this is truly more of an inexact science.
+Finally, if you are feeling overwhelmed about creating the “perfect” engagement activities for a team know that, while we aim for the ideal, this is not an exact science.
+Though we rely on healthy poverty alleviation principles, understanding cultural dynamics, personalities, etc., our ultimate reliance is upon God!
+We do our best and entrust the work to Him.

 Cultural Engagement Activity & Tourism

-The opportunity to allow teams to see and experience some of the sights and sounds of your community can provide valuable visceral learning experiences.
+The sights and sounds of your community can provide valuable visceral learning experiences.
 Through local fun and exploration, team members will have the opportunity to see, experience, and interact with the culture, local people, and the language.
 Team members can appreciate the history of the people and find value in interactions they have with those they meet along the way.
+While the focus of the short-term team is to learn and serve, half-day or full-day outings provide benefits beyond just ‘tourism’:

 • Learn various aspects of language, currency, art and the broader culture to build on their experience